 You must maintain your Costco Membership to receive and redeem your Costco Cash Rewards.

-Redeeming Costco Cash Rewards: Your reward is distributed annually, in the form of a credit card reward certificate, once your February billing statement closes, and is redeemable through December 31 of the year issued in a single transaction at any U.S. Costco warehouse, including in Puerto Rico, for merchandise or cash back.
-The credit card reward certificate will contain your Costco Cash Rewards balance based on your eligible purchases during the annual reward period.
+Receiving & Redeeming Costco Cash Rewards: Your reward is distributed annually once your February billing statement closes.
+Your reward is distributed in the form of a credit card reward certificate, unless your annual reward amount is greater than $10,000, in which case Citi and Costco reserve the right to distribute your reward in an alternative form (e.g., a check or electronic transfer), at Citi and/or Costco’s discretion.
+Credit card reward certificates are redeemable through December 31 of the year issued in a single transaction at any U.S. Costco warehouse, including in Puerto Rico, for merchandise or cash back.
+The credit card reward certificate, or alternative-form distribution, will contain your Costco Cash Rewards balance based on your eligible purchases during the annual reward period.
 The annual reward period is based on January through December billing statements.
 Should you choose to redeem only a portion of the certificate for merchandise, you will receive the remaining balance in cash at the Costco warehouse register upon checkout.
 Some warehouses may not permit the credit card reward certificate to be redeemed for alcohol purchases.
-Requests for cash may be fulfilled in the form of a check at Costco’s discretion.
+Requests to redeem the credit card reward certificate for cash may be fulfilled in an alternative form (e.g., a check or electronic transfer), at Costco’s discretion.
 Your credit card reward certificate must be redeemed in person on or prior to its expiration date of December 31 in the year in which it is issued.
 Any Costco Cash Rewards you have earned on purchases made by authorized users on your Card Account will be added to your Costco Cash Rewards total.
 Only you, the primary cardmember, are eligible to receive the annual credit card reward certificate; however, you or anyone you authorize may redeem the certificate.
 You will not receive a credit card reward certificate if your reward is less than $1 or your account is closed at the time your credit card reward certificate is scheduled to be sent; any Costco Cash Rewards that had been accrued at that time will be forfeited.
 You must maintain your Costco Membership to redeem your credit card reward certificate.

 So you need to remain a Costco member to cash in your rewards and you’ll be able to use it to pay for a single transaction and receive the difference back in cash or just cash the check at a Costco location before December 31st of the year you receive the check.
 Since the checks are issued in February, that gives you ten months to cash your check.